-7. Showers
+17. Showers

 Your yacht has a hot & cold, fresh-water shower in the heads and at the deck shower on the transom.
+The engine heats the water.

 If the engine has been running, the hot water can be very hot - be cautious!